Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Numerical tests

-Since the optimal policy exhibits significant nonlinearity, as shown in Figure \ref{fig:ex1-nonlinear-policy-cvar} (a), the performance of LDR is poor in this setting.
-In contrast, both the QDR and policies in RKHS exhibit much better performances.
-Figure \ref{fig:ex1-nonlinear-boxplot-cvar} shows that as the sample size increases, the relative average distance of the LDR always exceeds $10\%$.
-Conversely, the relative average distance of the QDR decreases to approximately $5\%$, while the relative average distance of the policies in RKHS rapidly converges to nearly $1-2\%$.
-These results indicate that policies in RKHS demonstrate effective performance in this nonlinear setting.
-Notably, the policies in RKHS rapidly converge to near-optimal policies as the sample size increases, demonstrating strong generalization capabilities for this problem.
+As shown in Fig.~\ref{fig:ex1-nonlinear-policy-cvar}, since the conditional-CVaR policy exhibits significant nonlinearity, the performance of LDR is poor in this setting, while both the QDR and policies in RKHS exhibit much better performances.
+Fig.~\ref{fig:ex1-nonlinear-boxplot-cvar} shows that the relative average distance for the LDR policies consistently remains above $10\%$.
+In contrast, as the sample size increases, the relative average distance for the QDR policies drops to approximately $5\%$, whereas the relative average distance for the RKHS policies quickly converges to roughly $1-2\%$.
+Similarly, the out-of-sample performance of LDR policies remains above $10$, that of QDR policies decreases to $9$, and that of RKHS policies converges to $8$.
+These findings show that RKHS policies achieve strong performance and generalize effectively in this nonlinear setting.
+Nevertheless, the RKHS-based method tends to require a longer computation time.

+For entropic risk measure, the ex-ante-entropic-RM policy and the expected-entropic-RM policy are identical as discussed in Example \ref{example:expected-ent} and demonstrated in Section \ref{sec:experiment-newsvend-linear}.
+Therefore, we focus only on the ex-ante-entropic-RM policy and refer to it simply as the entropic-RM policy.
+We vary the number of data points over $N\in \{25,50,100,200,400,800\}$ and conduct 20 replicate experiments for each sample size, with the same parameter settings as in the above experiment for the expected-CVaR policy.
+Fig.~\ref{fig:ex1-nonlinear-policy-ent} shows the conditional-entropic-RM policy and the entropic-RM policies under three different hypothesis spaces: RKHS, LDR, and QDR.
+Fig.~\ref{fig:ex1-nonlinear-boxplot-ent} presents boxplots of their performance.
+Similar to the results for the expected-CVaR policy, the entropic-RM policy within RKHS rapidly converges to the conditional-entropic-RM policy as the sample size increases, although this comes with longer running time.